Doctor Strange 3: What We Know About Marvel's Plans For The Franchise

 View this post on Instagram

 According to the rumour mill on Twitter, Doctor Strange 3’s production has been moved up and the movie is now likely to be released in 2026 before Avengers: The Kang Dynasty.
-A Twitter user also claims that Scott Derrickson will sit in the director’s chair for the third film.
+A Twitter user also claims that Scott Derrickson will be sitting in the director’s chair for the third film.

-To catch up on the previous Doctor Strange movies, head to Disney+.
+To catch up on the previous Doctor Strange movies, head to Disney+Hotstar.

 As we patiently wait for more updates, it’s also worth mentioning that MCU has shared an exciting update.
 They have dropped the trailer for their new film Ant-Man and The Wasp: Quantumania.